607011/ctSESAM-server/README.md

 The `status` field contains "ok" if no errors occured.
 Otherwise it contains "error" and the field `error` contains a message describing the error.

-### Create/update domain data
+### Create/Update Domain Data

 Access ajax/write.php to create a new domain or update an existing one.

-This will modify the server's database.
+Only domains of the authenticated user will be affected by this call.

 The POST data **must** contain the following x-www-form-urlencoded fields: